mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 end
 ```

-Run `pod install` from the `DemoApplication` folder to add Realm to your project.
-We can now create our Realm classes.

-# Step 11 - Create a Realm-specific model

-Let's create Realm-specific model classes.
-These classes will either be manually
+After running `pod install`, we can now create some Realm-specific model classes.
-created as we persist data from the API (since we will save these objects to the
+They will either be created manually as we map and persist data from the API, or
-database) or automatically as we fetch data from the database.
+automatically as we fetch data from the database.

 Realm will take care of the latter case, but we have to find a way to easily map
-API-specific objects to Realm-specific ones.

-Add these two files to the `Realm/Model` folder:
+API objects to Realm objects.
+That is easily done.
+Add these files to the `Model`
+folder:

 ```
 // RealmMovie.swift